johannesgperez/DjangoTodoApp/README.md

 ### Simple Todo App that allow users to add, modify and delete tasks

-Technologies utilized in the project
+#### Technologies utilized in the project:
-HTML
+HTML,
-CSS
+CSS,
-Bootstrap
+Bootstrap,
-JavaScript
+JavaScript,
-Python
+Python,
 Django